BudgetFinancial newsInvestingMoney Matters

 DeFi protocols and crypto traders heavily rely on U.S. dollar-backed stablecoins for liquidity and stability.
 Delisting these stablecoins could:

-- Push traders towards alternative stablecoins or non-dollar-pegged assets.
+• Push traders towards different stablecoins or non-dollar-pegged assets.

 2. Innovation in Stablecoin Design